ferpoble2/Relief_Creator/readme.md

 - WASD: Movement of the loaded map
 - R: Reload the map with the current resolution

+NOTE: shortcuts does not work when there is a popup in the program.

 # Instructions for developers

 To install the dependencies of the program run the following command in the root folder of the project: